 According to Bonnie & Clyde’s Premium Pet Goods, the bottle will last 99 days for a 50 lb dog.
 That translates into a $0.29 per day cost!

 2 Ways to Feed Bonnie & Clyde’s Fish Oil: Convenient Pump & Pouring Cap

 That means that Missy (50 lb) gets 2.5 pumps per day, & Buzz (70 lb) gets 3.5 pumps per day.
 However, I can see it being easier using the pouring cap for smaller pets’ oil needs than trying to capture 1/4 or 3/4 of a pump, ha!

-Remember to Introduce Bonnie & Clyde’s Fish Oil Slowly Due to its Concentrated Form
+Introduce Bonnie & Clyde’s Fish Oil Slowly Due to Its Concentrated Form

 Our bottle arrived with a thank you & instructions card, reminding us to start using the fish oil slowly.

 Since Missy’s daily allowance is 2.5 pumps, I started adding half a pump once a day to her food.
 Buzz’s allowance calls for 3.5 pumps, so I started with 1 daily pump for him.

 Missy did just fine with the half pump for a few days, but Buzz had loose stool after I added the first full pump to his meal.
 That wasn’t really surprising since he has a sensitive tummy.

 I waited 24 hours before adding more fish oil to his food, and lowered the dosage to half a pump, which I continued giving for the first week.

 Beginning in week 2, I slowly increased both pups’ dosages, and have now arrived at their recommended respective amounts.
 I’m glad to report that there has not been any more loose stool!